alpnak/Microstrip_Quarter-wave_Transformer-MATLAB-ANSYS_HFSS/README.md

-# Microstrip Quarter-Wave Impedance Transformer
+# Microstrip Quarter-Wave Impedance Transformer Design and Analysis with MATLAB & ANSYS HFSS

 Design, theoretical analysis, and full-wave EM simulation of a simple and widely used impedance-matching technique in RF/microwave circuit design, microstrip quarter-wave impedance transformer (QWT) matching a 90 Ω load to a 50 Ω source at a 2 GHz center frequency, developed for the Electromagnetic Field Theory project.